pureact/dynaport/README.md

 # dynaport

 Dynaport serves as a python module that will enable you to dynamically import modules from anywhere on the filesystem.
 This module acts as a wrapper of the python import library to offer an easy to use syntax for dynamically importing modules in python.
+Dynaport is able to support Python2, Python3.3, Python3.4, and Python3.5+ automatically.

 # installation